wiredtiger/wiredtiger/src/docs/rts-new.md

 validate that the timestamps in the key and the cell are the same (where possible).

 Fast-truncate is worth mentioning briefly.
-If the page has a `page_del` structure, we can look at its `durable_timestamp`, much the same as we would a normal page.
+If the page has a page delete structure, we can look at its durable timestamp, much the same as we would a normal page.

 # Interaction with transaction IDs